thoughtspot/thoughtspot.github.io/_appliance/aws/aws-prepare-vms.md

 {: id="network-ports"}
 ## Open the required network ports

- If you have not already opened the required network ports, see [Network policies]({{ site.baseurl }}/appliance/ports.html) to determine which ports to open.
+ If you have not already opened the required network ports, see [Network ports]({{ site.baseurl }}/appliance/ports.html) to determine which ports to open.

 ## Install Cluster
 Next, you must configure your nodes and install your cluster.
 Follow the steps in [Installing AWS]({{ site.baseurl }}/appliance/aws/installing-aws.html).